tianjianl/tianjianl.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi👋, I'm Tianjian!
 I'm a PhD student in Computer Science at Johns Hopkins University, proudly advised by Prof. [Daniel Khashabi](https://danielkhashabi.com/).
-I am also a research intern at [Meta FAIR](https://ai.meta.com/research/), where I have the privilege to be advised by [Tianlu Wang](https://tianlu-wang.github.io/).
+I am also a research intern at [Meta FAIR](https://ai.meta.com/research/), where I had the privilege to be advised by [Tianlu Wang](https://tianlu-wang.github.io/) in Summer 2025 and [Weizhe Yuan](https://yyy-apple.github.io/) in Summer 2026.

 Previously, I completed my Master's degree in Computer Science at JHU.
 I worked with my wonderful advisors [Kenton Murray](https://kentonmurray.com/) and [Philipp Koehn](https://www.cs.jhu.edu/~phi/).
 Before that, I was an undergraduate at New York University.